 You might also like: How to speak Chinese like a pro in Taiwan

-One of the things you’ll quickly grow to love about Taiwan is the WiFi.
-It’s extremely easy to find a free hot spot in most of the tourist spots, restaurants, hotels and even on some buses and trains.
-But, if you are like me and prefer to have internet on the go, I highly recommend either purchasing a tourist SIM card or a portable WiFi device.
+One thing you’ll quickly grow to love about Taiwan is the wifi hotspots.
+It’s extremely easy to find a free hot spot in most of the tourist areas, restaurants, hotels and even on some buses and trains.

 Luckily, it’s super easy to navigate your way around Kaohsiung.
 One of the easiest and cheapest ways to get around is by MRT (subway).
 Although Kaohsiung’s MRT system isn’t quite as extensive as Taipei’s, it is still very convenient and you can easily reach most places in a jiffy.
 (Even if there is a bit of extra walking involved).